Paschke duality and assembly maps: Introduction and statements

-We now indicate the relation between the functor $X \mapsto K^{G,\cX}_\bC(X)$ and the association $X \mapsto \KK(\C,Q^G(X))$ appearing in the source of the Paschke morphism \eqref{rfqwpofkjpqowefewfeqwfqef}.
-Recall from \eqref{qewfoijfoiqwefqewfewfqewfd} that $K^{G,\cX}_\bC$ is defined as a composition of $K\bC\cX^{G}_{c}$ with the functor $\cO^\infty(-)\otimes G_{can,max}$ on $G$-uniform bornological coarse spaces.
+We now indicate the relation between the functor $X \mapsto K^{G,\cX}_\bC(X)$ and the association $X \mapsto \KK(\C,Q^G(X))$ appearing in the source of the Paschke {morphism} \eqref{rfqwpofkjpqowefewfeqwfqef}.
+Recall from \eqref{qewfoijfoiqwefqewfewfqewfd} that $K^{G,\cX}_\bC$ is defined as a composition of $K\bC\cX^{G}$ with the functor $\cO^\infty(-)\otimes G_{can,max}$ on $G$-uniform bornological coarse spaces.

-If $X$ is in $G\UBC$, then the cone $\cO^{\infty}(X)$ is the $G$-set $\R\times X$ with a certain $G$-bornological coarse structure described in \cite[Sec.\ 9]{equicoarse} and \cite[Section 8]{ass}.
+If $X$ is in $G\UBC$, then the cone-at-$\infty$ $\cO^{\infty}(X)$ is the $G$-set $\R\times X$ with a certain $G$-bornological coarse structure described in Definition \ref{qriugiqregergwerg}.
 It contains the underlying $G$-bornological coarse space of $X$ as the subspace $\{0\}\times X$.
-We further let $\cO(X)$ in $G\BC$ be the subset $[0,\infty)\times X$ with the induced structures.
-The inclusion $X\to \cO(X)$ induces an inclusion of categories to be thought of as the analog of the inclusion $C^G(X) \to D^G(X)$ in the classical situation, see Section~ \ref{weogiwjiergreggwrgwerg} for more details.
-The resulting quotient $C^{*}$-category $\bQ^{G}_{\bC}(X)$ is then our version of the algebra $Q^{G}(X)$, and we have natural equivalence
+We further consider the cone $\cO(X)$ in $G\BC$ defined as the subset $[0,\infty)\times X$ with the induced structures.
+The inclusion $X\to \cO(X)$ induces an inclusion of categories to be thought of as the analog of the inclusion $C^G(X) \to D^G(X)$ in the classical situation, see Section \ref{weogiwjiergreggwrgwerg} for more details.
+The resulting quotient $C^{*}$-category $\bQ(X)$ is then our version of the algebra $Q^{G}(X)$, and we have natural equivalence